 Interest rate risk primarily arises from floating rate borrowing, including various revolving and other lines of credit.
 The Company's short-term investments and short-term borrowing do not expose it to significant interest rate risk.
-If interest rates were to increase by 100 bps as on March 31, 2023, additional net annual interest expense on floating rate borrowing would amount to approximately USD 4.52 Mn
+If interest rates were to increase by 100 bps as on March 31, 2024, additional net annual interest expense on floating rate borrowing would amount to approximately USD 1.98.

-Credit risk

-Credit risk arises from the possibility that customers may not be able to settle their obligations as agreed.
+Credit risk Credit risk arises from the possibility that customers may not be able to settle their obligations as agreed.
 To manage this, the Company periodically assesses the financial reliability of customers, taking into account the financial condition, current economic trends, analysis of historical bad debts and ageing of accounts receivable.
 Individual risk limits are set accordingly.
-There is no significant concentration of credit risk.
+As on 31st March, 2024, receivables from 1 customer exceeded 10% (31st March, 2023 - Nil) of gross trade receivables.
+This customer comprised 16.5% of gross trade receivables as at 31st March, 2024.